samhiggie/DatacardCreator/README.md

 This is just a convenient place to put final user created sample configurations

 ### How do I write a final sample configuration file to use in datacards?
+- Open up a python file.
+At the top, import the sample definition `from Samples.SampleDefinition import Sample`
+- Also, import all of the various uncertainties that your sample will need.
+- Finally, import the event dictionary that contains the directions to import/make all the values your analysis will need.
+- Make an instance of a sample `mySample = Sample()`
+- Set it's name with `mySample.name`.
+This is the name of the nominal histogram as used in combine, `ZL`
+- (optional) set the path to look to look for files in with `mySample.path`.
+This can help keep the files list in the next step easier to manage
+- Set the files to create the sample and histograms from with `mySample.files = ["File1.root","File2.root"...]`
+- If your sample needs to only be a subset of the trees contained in the files, you can write a cut string with `mySample.definition`.
+  I find this useful to filter by gen match or STXS bin for example.
+- Next, add instances of all the uncertainties on your sample with `mySample.uncertainties = [myUncertaintyOne(),myUncertaintyTwo()...]`
+- set the type of event dictionary the event will use with `mySample.eventDictionaryInstance = myEventDictionary`
+- Finally, you will need to set a function to `mySample.CreateEventWeight`that will tell the event dictionary how to nominally weight the event.
+A few default options are included in the sample code by default designed to work with my weighting code.
+There is
+  `mySample.CreateEventWeight_Standard` (so you would do `mySample.CreateEventWeight = mySample.CreateEventWeight_Standard`) which
+  simply looks for a branch in the tree called `FinalWeighting` and nominally weights the event by this.
+There is also `CreateEventWeight_Fake` which weights the event by `FinalWeighting` mulitplied by a branch in the tree called `Event_Fake_Factor`

 ## AnalysisCategories
 This contains the template/master analysis category class, as well as any speicifc user defined classes.